CRBS/cildata_util/README.rst

      :alt: Updates

-Cell Image Library Data Extraction Utility is a Python application with a set of scripts to download image and video data from the legacy Cell Image Library website (https://cellimagelibrary.com)
+Cell Image Library Data Extraction Utility is a Python application with a set of scripts to download & convert image/video data from the legacy Cell Image Library website.
+(https://cellimagelibrary.com)

 For more information please visit our wiki page: